andrew/ultimate-awesome/README.md

 - [Awesome_Information_Extraction](https://github.com/wutong8023/Awesome_Information_Extraction) - Literature Survey of Information Extraction, especially Relation Extraction, Event Extraction, and Slot Filling.
 - [awesome-imbalanced-learning-on-graphs](https://github.com/yanliang3612/awesome-imbalanced-learning-on-graphs) -  A repository contains a collection of resources and papers on Imbalance Learning On Graphs.
 - [awesome-neural-trees](https://github.com/zju-vipa/awesome-neural-trees) - Introduction, selected papers and possible corresponding codes in our review paper "A Survey of Neural Trees".
+- [awesome-spicedb](https://github.com/authzed/awesome-spicedb) - An awesome list for the SpiceDB ecosystem 😎.
 - [awesome-privacy-papers](https://github.com/brighter-ai/awesome-privacy-papers) - Machine/deep learning papers that address the topic of privacy in visual data.
 - [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - ⚡️🛠🧰 A curated list for Embedded and Low-Level development in the Swift programming language.
 - [awesome-cytodata](https://github.com/cytodata/awesome-cytodata) - A curated list of awesome cytodata resources.